OCamlverse/ocamlverse.github.io/content/stdlib_v2_design.md

 ## Ideas
 These are ideas that may not be doable, but are worth considering:

+### Redesigning channels
+(suggested by @companion-cube)
+Channels as they are right now are simple file handlers.
+While these could remain as low level entities, it would be nice to have a more flexible abstraction for a stream, as exists in other languages.
+These streams could wrap each other, allowing for additional capabilities, such as compression, buffering, etc.

 ## Hypothetical Module List

 This is a hypothetical list of modules that would be included in the V2 stdlib: